adeflamingh/NuMt_parser/README.md

 Reads are then aligned using a short read aligner (such as `bwa` or `bowtie2`) to both a true Mt sequence and a characterized NuMt reference.

 Resulting alignments can then be additionally filtered (using tools such as `samtools`, `Picard`, etc.) to removed unmapped reads and low quality alignments.
-Final filteresd alignments should be saved as `SAM` files for compatibility with `NuMt Parser`.
+Final filtered alignments should be saved as `SAM` files for compatibility with `NuMt Parser`.

 ### NuMt Parser Analysis